Soft updates: Implementations

 FreeBSD supports soft updates for the UFS file system and they have been enabled by default during installation for many years.
 Soft updates are manually enabled or disabled during file system creation with an option to the newfs command.
 They can be disabled or enabled anytime thereafter with an option to the tunefs command.
 FreeBSD 9.0 introduced a journaling supplement to soft updates for the purpose of eliminating a background fsck for garbage collection after a crash.
-However, enabling journaling on a file system with soft updates disables the ability to make file system snapshots.
-This may cause issues when file systems are dumped with the -L option, as snapshots are used to guarantee file system coherency during the dump.

 OpenBSD supported soft updates for the FFS file system until the release 7.4 (2023), at which time it was disabled.

 NetBSD supported soft updates until the 6.0 release (2012) at which time it was deprecated in favor of WAPBL journaling.

 Comparison to journaling file systems

 Neither journaling nor soft updates guarantees that no data will be lost, but they do make sure that the file system remains consistent.

 An advantage of a file system with soft updates is that it can be mounted immediately after a crash, since there is no log replay.